timyboy12345/Themeparks-Node-API/README.md

 Some parks use a single API URL to return all data.
 For these parks, the `through-pois-theme-park.service.ts` file was created.
 This service can be usefull if a park returns data from for example `restaurants`, `rides` and `shows` in a single response.
 This way, you don't have to create all the methods by hand, but just implement the `getPois()` method.

 Some parks use services provided by [themeparks.io](https://attractions.io).
 For these parks, a specific service was created called `themeparks-io-theme-park.service.ts`.
 This service can easily implement new themeparks.io parks by providing some basic information, since all data is returned in a standardized format.

+### Attractions IO
+Some parks use a service provided by attractions io.
+For these parks, a special `AioThemeparkService` was created.
+You need a few details from the app, including API key and build details, and you can include the park in the API.

 ## Formats
 The API returns parks, restaurants, rides and others points of interest (POIs) in a standardized way, these are detailed below.